The Slayer (film): Home media

-The Slayer was released in the United States on double feature video format by Continental Video alongside another feature: Scalps.
-It was cut by five minutes or so, in order to make room for the second feature, but all the gruesome scenes and violence are intact.
+The Slayer was released in the USA on double feature video format by Continental Video alongside another feature: Scalps.
+It was cut by about five minutes to make room for the second feature, but all the gruesome scenes and violence are intact.

-In the United Kingdom, the film was initially released uncut on pre-cert VHS format in 1983.
-However, it was subsequently seized and banned by the BBFC and placed on the infamous "video nasty" list in October 1983 in jurisdiction of the then upcoming Video Recordings Act 1984, which stated that all video content must carry a classification for home video releases.
-Films which contained extreme or excessive violence, gore or sex had to be edited to fit the 18 classification or banned outright.
+In the UK, the film was initially released uncut on pre-cert VHS format in 1983.
+However, it was subsequently seized and banned by the BBFC and placed on the infamous "video nasty" list in October 1983 in the jurisdiction of the then-upcoming Video Recordings Act 1984, which stated that all video content must carry a classification for home video releases.
+Films that contained extreme or excessive violence, gore, or sex had to be edited to fit the 18 classification or banned outright.
 The Slayer was removed from the list in April 1985.

-The film received a 14-second cut version by the BBFC when it was picked up by the now defunct Vipco (Video Instant Picture Company) for VHS distribution and released on March 1, 1992.
+The film received a 14-second cut version by the BBFC when it was picked up by the now-defunct Vipco for VHS distribution and released on March 1, 1992.
 This VHS would later become a collectible after going out of print, with an average resale price of $75 in 1996.
-On August 13, 2001, Vipco released the film complete and uncut on both VHS and DVD, from their "Vaults of Horror" collection.
+On August 13, 2001, Vipco released the film, uncut, on both VHS and DVD, as part of their "Vaults of Horror" collection.
 On October 13, 2003, Vipco again released the same uncut version on DVD-only format for their "Vipco's Screamtime Collection" which contained newly commissioned artwork that differed from all previous releases.
 Although the company was popular, it was also criticized for stating that their DVD releases were digitally remastered, when in fact they were simply VHS transfer prints, which unfortunately led The Slayer to remain in its cropped 4:3 aspect ratio.
-Vipco's company dissolved in 2007 and distribution rights were later held by the defunct Cornerstone Media for a brief time under their subsidiary Beyond Terror, releasing the film on DVD on February 15, 2010.
+Vipco's company dissolved in 2007, and distribution rights were later held by the defunct Cornerstone Media for a brief time under their subsidiary Beyond Terror, releasing the film on DVD on February 15, 2010.
 However, Cornerstone Media made the film available only with updated artwork; the disc itself is from Vipco's Screamtime Collection release, which is something the company did with all titles they picked up from Vipco.
 The inserted discs were perhaps Vipco's unsold or refurbished copies.

-Arrow Films released the film on dual format Blu-ray and DVD in the United Kingdom on August 21, 2017, and in the United States on August 29, 2017.
+Arrow Films released the film on dual format Blu-ray and DVD in the UK on August 21, 2017, and in the USA on August 29, 2017.
 The set contains a 4K transfer of the film and is available for the first time in its original aspect ratio of 1.85:1, and contains English Mono uncompressed PCM audio and English subtitles for hard-of-hearing.
 It includes several interviews with cast and crew members as well as three audio commentaries.